shorinji/LotroPluginExamples/README.md

 This corresponds to the directory *FredriksExamples\Example1* and a file named *Main.lua* in that directory.

-### A .lua code file
+### At least one .lua code file

 In the minimal example, this is the file referenced from the .plugin file above, and is run when the plugin is loaded.
 In this file you can create UI elements, start loading preferences, register chat commands and run any code that should happen immediately.

 ### Graphics resources

-If your plugins is of a visual kind, you will want to include custom images to use as screen overlays or inside windows.
+If your plugins is of a visual kind, you may want to include custom images to use as screen overlays or inside windows.

 ## My Example Plugins